-Actual free reserves plus unspent GAG as at 31 August 2020 were £325,933, being higher than the target level set by the Trustees by £225,933.
+Actual free reserves plus unspent GAG as at 31 August 2021 were £277,261, being higher than the target level set by the Trustees by £177,261.
 The historic reserves figure was set to cover monthly overheads and ensure the academy trust had sufficient funds to cover ongoing payments.
 The current reserves figure is higher than this as the academy had surplus funds upon conversion and since then have prudently managed the schools resources to ensure value for money was achieved as well as ensuring the school operated effectively.
 The academy has also received external funding for capital items which meant the academy did not have to use resources previously identified for those purposes.
 As the trust moves ahead, the reserves will diminish as the academy invests in additional ICT equipment to keep the school up to date technologically, refurbishment projects within the school as well as longer term replacement of the external classrooms.
-In addition, over the next 4 years the academy trust will be taking steps in 2020-21 to address the in-year deficit and to preserve reserve funds going forward.

-Cash at bank at 31 August 2020 was £27,332 higher than total available reserves due principally to accruals timing differences.
+Cash at bank at 31 August 2021 was £31,506 higher than total available reserves due principally to accruals timing differences.

-At 31 August 2020 the Academy's fixed asset reserve of £83,833 represented funds which could only be realised if the assets were sold.
+At 31 August 2021 the Academy's fixed asset reserve of £54,180 represented funds which could only be realised if the assets were sold.

-The only reserve in deficit at the year end was the pension reserve (deficit of £871,000) which will be addressed via contribution rates decided on from time to time by the pension scheme actuaries.
+The only reserve in deficit at the year end was the pension reserve (deficit of £1,143,000) which will be addressed via contribution rates decided on from time to time by the pension scheme actuaries.
 This deficit has arisen, as with many other schemes of this type, mainly due to increased life expectancies and reduced investment returns.